GitChrisHTL/Readinglist/README.md

 ## Installation

-To run this readinglist locally, follow these steps:
+To run this reading list locally, follow these steps:

 1. Clone the repository: